zaiisao/Documentation/en/Voice/android_audio.md

 ## Adding the Agora SDK to Your Project

 1. Open the `build.gradle` file under the **app** folder from the **Project Files** view in Android Studio.
-Make a note of the path of the libs folder to the right of compile `fileTree`.
+Make a note of the path of the libs folder to the right of `fileTree`.
 This is where you will put the Agora SDK for Android files later on.

    <img alt="../_images/video_buildgradle.png" src="https://web-cdn.agora.io/docs-files/en/video_buildgradle.png" />

 > -   The libs path directory is relative to the application’s app directory.
-> -   Ensure the path name contains no Chinese characters.
-Otherwise, if the path contains Chinese characters, compiling the code fails and displays an error message that contains random ASCII characters.
+> -   Ensure that the path name contains no Chinese characters.
+If the path contains Chinese characters, compiling the code fails and displays an error message that contains random ASCII characters.

 2. [Download](https://docs.agora.io/en/Agora%20Platform/downloads) the Agora Voice SDK for Android.